flowcontrol12/docu/docs/04-User Guide/Alerts/Alerts Table.md

 **Sycope** includes many predefined **Alerts** created by a team of cybersecurity experts.
 These rules can be used as a template from which you can create your own rules.
 You can also create rules on your own using the wizard.

 In this menu [Alerts>**Alerts Table**] there is a table with a list of all the alarms that are included in the system.
 Within each Alarm is a column of fields which, depending on user preference, can be made visible.
-This are listed below.
+These are listed below.